Dadoum/Provision/readme-en.md

 ## Compiling

 ### Dependencies
-To compile Provision, you must have installed libc++ (LLVM C++) in 32 bits !
+To compile Provision, you must have installed libc++ (LLVM C++).
-You'll likely have to compile it yourself, because it is not usually packaged in distributions by default.

 ## Method

-Clone the project and compile it with CMake:
+Clone the project and compile it with meson:

 ```bash
 git clone https://github.com/Dadoum/Provision